utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/entry-generation.md

 !!! note
     Compilation with attached debugger will be way slower.
 Especially for the initial build.
 So, please, be patient.
 It takes some time until it hits your breakpoints.

-Keep in mind: as this spawns a new daemon for each build, no incremental build is supported.
+Keep in mind: As this spawns a new daemon for each build, no incremental build is supported.
 Each build builds everything.
-If you need to debug a incremental build issue, the only way at the moment is logging relevant debug information to a file.
+If you need to debug a incremental build issue, the only way atm is to log relevant debug information to a file.